oracle/node-oracledb/doc/api.md

 You can use a basic [`execute()`](#execute) or a [ResultSet](#resultsetclass), or [`queryStream()`](#querystream) with your query.
-For basic `execute()` fetches, make sure that `oracledb.maxRows` is greater than the value bound to `:maxnumrows`.
+For basic `execute()` fetches, make sure that `oracledb.maxRows` is greater than the value bound to `:maxnumrows`, or set to 0 (meaning unlimited).

 In applications where the SQL query is not known in advance, this method sometimes involves appending the `OFFSET` clause to the 'real' user query.
 Be very careful to avoid SQL injection security issues.

-As an anti-example, another way to limit the number of rows returned involves setting `maxRows`.
+As an anti-example, another way to limit the number of rows returned involves setting [`maxRows`](#propdbmaxrows).
 However it is more efficient to let Oracle Database do the row selection in the SQL query and only return the exact number of rows required to node-oracledb.

 For Oracle Database 11g and earlier there are several alternative ways to limit the number of rows returned.
 Refer to [Oracle Magazine][85]